mysteryhunt/puzzle-www/src/logicopen/index.md

 ## 2025 Information

-The competition will take place in TBD on April 26 from 10 AM to 5:15 PM.
+The competition will take place in Building 26 on April 26 from 10 AM to 5:15 PM.

 <!-- The [Instruction Booklet](ib.pdf) is now available. -->